yeojz/otplib/README.md

 While `otplib` does not provide an `expo` specified package, with the re-architecture of `otplib`, you can now provide an expo native `createDigest` to the library.

-Alternatively, you can make use of crypto provided by `@otplib/plugin-crypto-js` or the bundled browser umd module `@otplib/preset-browser`.
+Alternatively, you can make use of crypto provided by `otplib-plugin-crypto-js` or the bundled browser umd module `otplib-preset-browser`.

 Pull Requests are much welcomed for a native expo implementation as well.